weixian-zhang/FoodTruckJunkie/README.md

 ### Authentication
-(as part of the Project Roadmap I want to include)
+(as part of the Project Roadmap I plan to include)

 Users would be able to sign-in with their Microsoft personal accounts (a.k.a Live account.
 Behind the scenes, I will be implementing OpenID Connect authn protocol on Portal and ApiServer.